disi-unibo-nlp/math-games/README.md

 ## 🔎 Dataset Inspection

 Run this script to quickly preprocess and inspect the dataset.
-Ensure that the images are stored within a local `images/` folder.
+Ensure that the images are stored within a local folder `images/`.

 ```python
 from datasets import load_dataset